Nitnem06/ExamIdentity/README.md

-# ExamIdentity
+# Provora

 **Verifiable exam integrity without the black box.**

-ExamIdentity is a privacy-first exam proctoring and credentialing platform.
+Provora is a privacy-first exam proctoring and credentialing platform.
 Every integrity decision it makes is explainable, disputable, and publicly auditable — and the credential a student earns is theirs to take anywhere.

 ---